OnlyJ22/StudyToWGU/CS 109/Ch1.md

   * **Documentation comments**: `/** doc comment */`
 * **Javadoc** uses documentation comments to generate **external documentation** for Java programs.
 * Well-commented code improves collaboration, debugging, and long-term usability.

-Here is your content cleanly formatted in Markdown — ready to copy and paste directly into your `.md` file:

----

 ### Section 4: Requirements Gathering in Software Development